api3dao/oev-docs/docs/reference/oev-network/searchers/submit-bids.md

 ## Checking Bid Status and Listening for Awarded Bids

-Searchers can check the status of their bids by quering the bidId using the `Bids` getter function of the OEV Auction House Contract.
+Searchers can check the status of their bids by quering the bidId.

 ```javascript
 const {